Chai French Toast

 • Bread – In this recipe I use a thick-cut white bread though an eggy bread like brioche or challah also work well.
 Day old bread that is a little stale is best for French toast.
 This helps the bread hold up to the egg-milk mixture a bit more.
 You don’t want to over soak the bread.

-Chai French Toast Variations
+Overnight Chai French Toast

 To make an overnight french toast bake, use one loaf of bread.
 Tear apart the slices of bread and add to a baking dish.
 In a bowl whisk together the Chai custard mixture then pour over the top.
 Cover and refrigerate overnight, then bake at 350ºF until golden brown on top.
 This casserole-style version will be more similar to a bread pudding and is perfect for serving a crowd.